Partha-debug/chakkiSoon/README.md

 # chakkiSoon
-A simple board game of X and Os aka tic tac toe
+A simple board game of Xs and Os aka tic tac toe